How to Speak French: The Faster Way to Learn French

-Millions of language learners around the world are already learning French, so you’re in great company.
+Millions of language learners around the world are already learning the French language, so you're in great company.

 Follow these steps, and you'll be speaking French before you know it.